 BCC has identified minimum levels of performance necessary to successfully complete our internship.
-Input from all primary and secondary supervisors is used to determine whether the intern has met the identified minimum threshold for competency.
-If at any point an intern’s performance falls below what is developmentally expected and is not improving at the expected level with supervision and informal remediation, a more formal remediation plan would be initiated.
+Input from all primary, secondary, and specialty supervisors is used to determine whether the intern has met the minimum threshold for competency.
+If at any point during the internship year an intern’s performance falls below what is developmentally expected and is not improving at the expected level with targeted supervision, a formal remediation plan will be initiated.

-2 Intermediate - inconsistently demonstrated doctoral level skills, has capacity to function professionally in a range of clinical situations with routine supervision of specific activities.
+2 Intermediate - growing competence, professional functioning in a range of clinical situations with routine supervision of activities and responsibilities.

-1 Beginner - emerging competence, practicum-level skills, basic/natural clinical abilities that require ongoing, intensive supervision.
+1 Beginner - emerging competence, basic clinical abilities that require close, structured supervision. (practicum level)

-0 Deficient - requires remediation, problematic behavior requiring immediate attention and remediation.
+0 Deficient - little or no competence, ineffective clinical skills and/or problematic behavior requiring extensive supervision and remediation.

 ND No Data - No opportunity to observe behavior related to this item, or no data available for supervisor to assess intern performance.

-At mid-year, at least 50% of ratings on the BCC Intern Competency Assessment Form must be greater than or equal to 3 (advanced or superior) with no ratings of 0 (deficient).
+At mid-year, at least 50% of ratings on the BCC Intern Competency Assessment Form must be greater than or equal to 3 (entry-level or advanced) with no ratings of 1 or 0 (beginner or deficient).

-At year-end, in order for an intern to successfully complete the internship program, at least 80% of ratings on the BCC Intern Competency Assessment Form must be greater than or equal to 3 (advanced or superior) with no more than 20% of ratings at the intermediate level (2), and no ratings of 1 or 0 (beginner or deficient).
+At year-end, in order for an intern to successfully complete the internship program, all ratings on the BCC Intern Competency Assessment Form must be greater than or equal to 3 (entry-level or advanced) with no ratings of 2, 1 or 0 (intermediate, beginner or deficient).